As you can imagine, our first few weeks of living on a boat was full of fun surprises!

 Yeeeeah, have you ever tried to leash-train a grown cat?
-It involves lots of treats and coaxing to get them to move five steps without falling over in a dramatic fashion (Turbo) or low crawling with an interested head-bob motion (Ryback).
+It involves lots of treats and coaxing to get them to move five steps without falling over in a dramatic fashion (Turbo) or low crawling with an interesting head-bob motion (Ryback).

 Needless to say, we found they do much better without the leash.
 Turbo hasn’t tried to jump off onto the dock, although he does sit awfully close to the edge of the boat.
 I think he’ll be the first to fall in the water.

 Ryback, the explorer cat, is a way more interested in the dock and checking out the neighboring boats than hanging out on ours.
 Therefore, we have to keep an eye on him and not let him out at dusk, which we’ve determined is prime exploration time.

 …live and learn.
 Live and learn.